ArkasDev/ArkasDev/README.md

 Hi there 👋

-Over the past few years of trying to be self-employed, I've learned a lot.
+Over the past few years of trying and failed to be self-employed, I've learned a lot.
 This journey has been truly crazy!
 Evolving from a nerdy hacker behind the keyboard to an entrepreneurial problem solver.

 <p>
   <a href="https://davidtheobald.de/">